YossefYasser/LibrarySystem/README.md

 # Library Management System

-This project is a simple Library Management System that allows users to manage books, students, and borrowing operations.
+This project is a simple Library Management System that allows users to manage and borrowing operations.

 ## Features

-- **Manage Books:** Add, edit, and delete books and their copies.
-- **Manage Students:** Register and update student information.
+-
 - **Borrowing Operations:** Track book borrowings, returns, and generate reports.
 - **Status Tracking:** Track the status of borrowed books using the `CopyStatus` table.